 There is an article on www.windowsazure.com on how to configure custom domain.
 Below is the URL:

-So as we know there are 2 ways to configure domain names:
+There are 2 ways to configure domain names:

 On the other hand CNAME (CANONICAL NAME) records map one domain name to another domain name.
 It is typically used when there are multiple hosted services.

 Once the website has been scaled to either SHARED or STANDARD, we can proceed further.

-When you click on Manage Domains under the DASHBOARD management page, you will see the following pop-up window providing the details on how to configure:
+Click on Manage Domains under the DASHBOARD management page, you will see the following pop-up window providing the details on how to configure:

-Additionally it also suggests that before we add custom domains for the site Azure needs to verify that the user is authorized to use the domain name or not.
+The pop-up contains clear instructions on what as to be done.
+It specifies an IP (Front-end VIP) which is to be used while configuring A Records on the DNS server.
+Additionally it also suggests that before we add custom domains for the site, Azure needs to verify that the user is authorized to use the domain name or not.

 For this he would have to create CNAME records on the DNS service provider as shown below:

-The WAWS verification logic has 2 steps:
+The Microsoft Azure Web Sites DNS verification logic has 2 steps:

 TXT records are also supported.
 It is another alternative, because some DNS registrars don't support CNAME's pointing to invalid hostnames (the "awverify" version doesn't truly exist).
 So one can also create just a TXT record instead of a CNAME (otherwise it is completely same setup as in validations above).